josemevi/login-automated-test/README.md

     // },
 ```

-## Results
+## Test Results

-- Playwright by default will create the test results inside the folder "test-results" (test-results folder will only be created when you executed the test once).
+- By default, Playwright will create the test results inside the "test-results" folder.
+This folder will be created after running the tests for the first time.

-To display the default HTML report write in the console after exiting the test process:
+To display the default HTML report, enter the following command in the console after the test process is completed:

     ```
     npx playwright show-report
     ```

-- playwright normally will show you a message in the console with this command.
-If the test fails in any step the report will show automatically

-## Folder and Files Explanation

-    ├── config                         # Config folder containing .ts relared to the .env reading and mapping
-    |  ├──── EnvConfig.ts              # File to map (type with .env data) and export the objects that will be used by the tests.
-    |  ├──── index.ts                  # Barrel to handle the export
-    ├── node_modules                   # Well the good ol' node_modules will appear after the installation step
-    ├── playwright-report              # Template generated and used by playwright to create the reports
-    ├── test-results                   # Will appear after running the test once, will store the generated report temporarily until the process is exited
-    ├── tests                          # Tests folder with the tests files
-    |  ├──── login.spec.ts             # The only test inside the project.
-Here we join the config and untils to make the tests
-    ├── types                          # Inside we declare the base type for creating the objects (const) that're used inside the project
-    |  ├──── env.type.ts               # type for map configuration related variables
-    |  ├──── index.ts                  # Barrel to handle the export
-    |  ├──── userCredentials.type.ts   # type for map user related variables
-    └── utils                          # folder cointaining common and reusable methods
-    |  ├──── index.ts                  # Barrel to handle the export
-    |  ├──── setCookies.ts             # Creating and mapping the cookie array (in a single file because can be reused in the future for other tests)
-    └── .env                           # Enviromental variables containing the data required for the tests
-    └── .gitignore                     # specifies intentionally untracked files that Git should ignore
-    └── package-lock.json              # The explanation is a long and tiring one just use the first google result
-    └── package.json                   # contains descriptive and functional metadata about a project
-    └── playwright.config.ts           # Playwright file for extended configuration
-    └── README.md                      # This file lmao

-# About the decisions, approach and more tests cases:

-- First of all I decided to write the test using a combination of types, utils (common functions) and config files in order to create a more friendly, scalable and maintainable architecture for the tests

-- For locating the elements inside the HTML I avoided the common (and most recommendable) locators such as .getByLabel(), .getByRole() and .getByText(), this's because I'm used to create tests for webpages
-that uses many different languages using these methods causes to handle a lot of extra information about the elements, also the inner HTML of the elements are more likely to change in the future rather than the classes, ids or names
-attributes

-- I decided to implement the "content policy cookie" directly inside the browser to avoid writing extra steps that're not related to the test main purpose

-- For securities concerns I'm not incluiding the created account username / password because this repository is public

-- The index files inside the majority of the folders are used for [Barrel](https://basarat.gitbook.io/typescript/main-1/barrel)

-## Others Tests Scenarios:

-There's a lot of different tests scenarios for a login page

-No. // Functional Test Cases // Expected result:

-1. Verify if a user will be able to login with a valid username and valid password.
-Positive (This case)
-2. Verify if a user cannot login with a valid username and an invalid password.
-Negative
-3. Verify the login page for both, when the field is blank and Submit button is clicked.
-Negative
-4. Verify the ‘Forgot Password’ functionality.
-Positive
-5. Verify the messages for invalid login.
-Positive
-6. Verify the ‘Remember Me’ functionality.
-Positive
-7. Verify if the data in password field is either visible as asterisk or bullet signs.
-Positive
-8. Verify if a user is able to login with a new password only after he/she has changed the password.
-Positive
-9. Verify if the login page allows to log in simultaneously with different credentials in a different browser.
-Positive
-10	Verify if the ‘Enter’ key of the keyboard is working correctly on the login page.
-Positive
-11. Verify if a user cannot enter the characters more than the specified range in each field (Username and Password).
-Negative
-12. Verify if a user cannot enter the characters more than the specified range in each field (Username and Password).
-Positive
-13. Verify the login page by pressing ‘Back button’ of the browser.
-It should not allow you to enter into the system once you log out.
-Negative
-14. Verify the timeout functionality of the login session.
-Positive
-15. Verify if a user should not be allowed to log in with different credentials from the same browser at the same time.
-Negative
-16. Verify if a user should be able to login with the same credentials in different browsers at the same time.
-Positive
-17. Verify the Login page against SQL injection attack.
-Negative
-18. Verify the implementation of SSL certificate.
-Positive

-(To be honest there's the [source](https://www.softwaretestinghelp.com/login-page-test-cases/) of this info.
-I was about to get crazy thinking in 10000 tests cases smh)

-PD: If you have any question or just want to contact me feel free to write to my email whenever you want.
-Thank you for your time :D <3
+- Playwright will show a message in the console with this command.
+If any test fails, the report will be displayed automatically.

+## Folder and File Structure

+The repository structure is as follows:

+    ├── config
+    |  ├──── EnvConfig.ts
+    |  ├──── index.ts
+    ├── node_modules
+    ├── playwright-report
+    ├── test-results
+    ├── tests
+    |  ├──── login.spec.ts
+    ├── types
+    |  ├──── env.type.ts
+    |  ├──── index.ts
+    |  ├──── userCredentials.type.ts
+    └── utils
+    |  ├──── index.ts
+    |  ├──── setCookies.ts
+    └── .env
+    └── .gitignore
+    └── package-lock.json
+    └── package.json
+    └── playwright.config.ts
+    └── README.md

+- `config`: Contains TypeScript files related to reading and mapping the .env file.
+- `node_modules`: Folder created after the installation of project dependencies.
+- `playwright-report`: Template generated and used by Playwright to create reports.
+- `test-results`: Folder that stores the generated test reports temporarily.
+- `tests`: Folder containing the test files.
+Currently, only login.spec.ts exists.
+- `types`: Contains TypeScript files that declare base types for creating objects used in the project.
+- `utils`: Folder containing common and reusable methods.
+- `.env`: Environmental variables file containing the required data for the tests.
+- `.gitignore`: Specifies intentionally untracked files that Git should ignore.
+- `package-lock.json`: Contains detailed information about project dependencies.
+- `package.json`: Contains descriptive and functional metadata about the project.
+- `playwright.config.ts`: Playwright configuration file for extended configuration.
+- `README.md`: The file you are currently reading.

+# Additional Information

+## Test Approach and Decisions

+- The tests in this repository are written using a combination of types, utility functions, and configuration files to create a more friendly, scalable, and maintainable architecture.

+- To locate elements within the HTML, commonly used locators such as `.getByLabel()`, `.getByRole()`, and `.getByText()` were avoided.
+This decision was made because the tests may need to handle different languages in the future, and using these methods would involve dealing with extra information about the elements.
+Instead, relying on classes, IDs, or names attributes is more reliable since the inner HTML of elements is more likely to change than these attributes.

+- The "content policy cookie" is implemented directly within the browser to avoid writing extra steps unrelated to the main purpose of the test.

+- The repository does not include the created account's username/password due to security concerns, as it is a public repository.

+- The index files within most folders are used for Barrel exports.

+## Additional Test Scenarios:

+There are various test scenarios for a login page.
+Here are some examples:

+Verify if a user can log in with a valid username and password (positive test case).
+Verify if a user cannot log in with a valid username and an invalid password (negative test case).
+Verify the login page behavior when the fields are blank and the Submit button is clicked (negative test case).
+Verify the functionality of the "Forgot Password" feature (positive test case).
+Verify the display of error messages for invalid login attempts (positive test case).
+Verify the functionality of the "Remember Me" feature (positive test case).
+Verify if the data in the password field is displayed as asterisks or bullet signs (positive test case).
+Verify if a user can log in with a new password only after changing the password (positive test case).
+Verify if the login page allows simultaneous login with different credentials in different browsers (positive test case).
+Verify if pressing the "Enter" key on the keyboard works correctly on the login page (positive test case).
+Verify if a user cannot enter more characters than the specified range in each field (negative test case).
+Verify if a user cannot enter more characters than the specified range in each field (positive test case).
+Verify the behavior of the login page when the "Back" button of the browser is pressed.
+It should not allow re-entering the system after logging out (negative test case).
+Verify the timeout functionality of the login session (positive test case).
+Verify if a user is not allowed to log in with different credentials from the same browser at the same time (negative test case).
+Verify if a user can log in with the same credentials in different browsers at the same time (positive test case).
+Verify the login page against SQL injection attacks (negative test case).
+Verify the implementation of an SSL certificate (positive test case).

+Please note that the list above is not exhaustive, and additional test scenarios can be added based on specific requirements and considerations.

+If you have any questions or need further assistance, feel free to contact me via email.
+Thank you for your time! :D <3

 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡿⠿⠛⠛⠛⠛⠛⠛⠛⠛⠛⠛⠿⠿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡿⠟⠋⠉⣀⣤⣤⣤⣶⣶⣶⣶⣿⣿⣶⣶⣶⣤⣤⣀⠉⠛⠿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿